spothero/eslint-config/README.md

 *.md
 ```

-This will ignore formatting on `.md` files which could be annoying and cause display issues otherwise.
+This will ignore formatting on `.md` files which may be annoying and possibly cause display issues.